rubensmoura87/MultiATSM/cran-comments.md

 * reformatted the whole package using the *styler* package;
 * replaced the binary combination 0/1 for FALSE/TRUE in the package documentation, as well as variable permissible choices;
 * included variable dimensions in the documentation of user-facing functions containing matrices;
+* improved the data documentation in several dimensions;